 The main data items used for ECL measurement are the forward structures of Probability of Default (PD), Loss Given Default (LGD) and Exposure At Default (EAD).
 ECLs for financial assets for which the credit risk has not increased significantly since initial recognition are calculated by multiplying the 12-month PD by the respective LGD and EAD, and discounting the result to the balance sheet date.
-Maturity ECLs are calculated by summing all ECLs calculated at each annual step between one year and the security's final redemption date (obtained by multiplying each annual PD by the corresponding LGD and EAD, then discounting the result).
+Maturity ECLs are calculated by summing all ECLs calculated at each annual step between one year and the security's final redemption date (obtained by multiplying the result).